mozey/config/README.md

 # TODO [Viper](https://github.com/spf13/viper)

-Does it make sense to build this on top of or use Viper instead?
+Does it make sense to build this on top of, or use Viper instead?

 How would the config helper be generated?

-Keep in mind that env must be set in the parent process
+Keep in mind that env must be set in the parent process.
+E.g. apps should not set their own config, they must read it from the env